 Retro spin-off launches alongside the announcement

+It’s uncommon to announce a remake of a big franchise alongside a lower-priced retro companion title right away.
+The spin-off doesn’t use the series’s third-person perspective; instead, it uses the look of 16-bit action games.
 The God of War remake trilogy marks a turning point for the series.
-In March 2025, the series turned 20 years old.
+In March 2025, the series turned 20.
 To celebrate, Santa Monica Studio released the free Dark Odyssey Collection update for God of War Ragnarök.
-This update included black and gold cosmetics based on God of War II.
+This update included black-and-gold cosmetics inspired by God of War II.

+The original Greek trilogy and the Norse duology are from different eras and feature distinct design ideas.
+The 2018 reboot and its 2022 sequel shifted the gameplay from a fixed camera to an over-the-shoulder view, with slower pacing.
 The 2023 Valhalla DLC for Ragnarök revived Kratos’ Greek heritage by incorporating battle arenas and story callbacks, thereby completing his original story.
 There are several reasons to go back to the original trilogy now:

 - Anyone of any age can come.
 There aren’t many ways for younger fans of the series who got into it through the Norse games to play the original trilogy on newer consoles.